 4 Definition of power consumption

-4.1 Definition of power consumption per line of broadband network equipment
+4.1 Definition of power consumption per port of broadband network equipment

 The power consumption of broadband telecommunication network equipment is defined as:

-PBBline = PBBeq / Nsubscrib-lines
+PBBport = PBBeq / Nports

 Where:

 PBBeq is the power consumption (in W) of a fully equipped broadband network equipment, measured at the electric power input interface, placed at the premises of the operator or the equipment supplier, which connects multiple broadband subscribers to a backbone.
 PBBeq is measured in determined environmental conditions defined in clause 5.1.1.